cabmeron/SWAMP-ASS-COOLER/README.md

 - FALL 2022 Embedded Systems final project

-- by: Kamran, Luis, and Cameron
+- by: Dillon, Luis, and Cameron